Practical Driving Test

 The standard practical driving test will last about 38-45 minutes (a court can order an extended test after certain offences and this test is around 70 minutes).
 Throughout the test the examiner will be looking for an overall safe standard of driving.

-At the start of the practical driving test, you will have to pass an eyesight check and be asked 2 vehicle safety questions (commonly known as show me, tell me questions).
+At the start of the practical driving test, you will have to pass an eyesight check and be asked 1 vehicle safety question (commonly known as show me, tell me questions).

 For the eyesight check you must read a car number plate from a distance of 20 metres for a new style number plate eg AB01XXX or 20.5 metres for an old style number plate.